three-cubed/maths_farm/README.md

 #### Code

 Maths Farm is a front-end-only project.
-It must be combined with a web-hosting service, or some other backend structure.
+It must be combined with a web-hosting service, or some other server or backend structure.

+If you have it installed, the game can be played from the directory using VS Code Live Server.
+In VS Code, go to the file `MathsFarm4.html`, right click, and choose `Open with Live Server`.

+Note that I have not yet added to the repository any of the images used in the game.
+I do intend to do this Nonetheless, the absolute URLs for images mean that they can be viewed while you have internet access.

 In terms of the structuring of the file system, I have chosen to place the javascript and CSS together with the HTML in the same files.
 With the web host I have been using for this project, this has worked more quickly and reliably than cross-linking files.
 This does result in longer files and a little repetition across them, notably in the CSS.

-I have not yet added to the repository any of the images used in the game.
-I do intend to do this.

 #### Gameplay